 Rugs eventually become full of ground-in dirt, dust, and grit.
 These substances become literally like knives as they cut your rug’s fibers, possibly even encouraging mildew and pests.
 Cleaning the piece yourself doesn’t remove the ground-in muck from your carpet’s foundation, and commercial cleaning companies who come to your home to clean the carpet almost always aren’t schooled in the skills needed to properly clean handmade rugs.

 Here are the steps taken by professional Persian/Oriental rug cleaners such as Persian Rug Cleaner of Dallas as they clean your rug.

 - They will thoroughly inspect your rug before cleaning it.

-Dyes have become more complicated in recent years, so much so that “eyeballing” the rug to ascertain if its colors will run no longer works as well as it used to, even for expert Persian/Oriental rug cleaners.
-So the cleaner should test all colors in your rug before starting the cleaning process.
+Dyes have become more complicated in recent years, so much so that “eyeballing” the rug to ascertain if its colors will run no longer works as well as it used to, even for expert rug cleaners.
+So the professional should test all colors in your rug before starting the cleaning process.

-- The cleaner will “dust” the rug.
+- The professional will “dust” the rug.